CirclesUBI/domain-model/README.md

 ## Accounts

-●	An account is a container for one or more balances of currencies that is associated with a public and private key

 ●	An account must be held by an actor, whether a user, organization, or validator.
 An account holder owns the private key which corresponds to the public key of the account.

+●	An account is a container for one or more balances of currencies.

 ○	An account cannot have more than one balance for a given currency.

-○	A balance consists of the history of transactions that (1) the account holder has participated in, (2) transacting an amount of the balance’s currency.
+○	An account's balances reflect the sum of all transactions in its history.
+A summary of this account history, a ledger of transactions that the account holder has participated in, is available to the actor holding the account.

-○	The balance bottom line can be calculated by adding up all transactions in its history.
-Note: we could rename the term “bottom line” to “balance”, and use “ledger” or “account ledger” for the current “balance” term instead.

-●	An account holder H can choose to trust an issuer S (= create a trust relation to that issuer), meaning

-○	that H agrees to accept S currency for payment

-○	that H agrees to mediate for payments in S currency to account holders that do not accept S currency themselves

 ■	Payment mediation means that H is willing to exchange S currency for other currencies that are accepted by the receiving account holder.